 How much longer can Europe tolerate this state of affairs?

 The Explanation’s goal is to fit the pieces together, to show cause and effect or, put another way, the effects and their causes… and particularly the discordant, very discordant, routes of men (including women) and governments, each imagining their ‘own solutions’ to solve such a major issue.
 And the realization that, so far, a ‘group of individuals’, no matter how ‘well-meaning’ they might be… cannot solve this huge imbroglio.
-Why?
-I suggest you get the booklet Answering the Big Questions in Life, it might help you see some possibilities.

 Dig Deeper into The Explanation